-A hook sentence is the most important part of the query.
-It grabs the agent’s attention to make them keep reading.
-Usually, it mentions an interesting part of the plot.
-Hook sentences are difficult to make, so don’t get discouraged if it takes a while to find the right one.
+The hook sentence is the most important part of your query.
+It grabs the agent’s attention and keeps them reading.
+Usually, it mentions an interesting part of the plot as well.
+Hook sentences are difficult to make, so don’t get discouraged if it takes a long time to find the right one.

-The next few paragraphs expand on the plot.
-Normally, this section is 2-3 paragraphs long.
-If you have smaller paragraphs, it’s alright to have a 4th paragraph.
+The next few paragraphs explain the plot.
+Normally, this section is two to three paragraphs long.
+If you have small paragraphs, it’s all right to have a fourth paragraph.
 These paragraphs let the agent know:

 - What’s the main conflict?